Orthognathic Surgery (Jaw Surgery)

 Technology & Orthognathic Surgery

 Oral Surgeons Drs.
-Guo, Trimble and Morton utilize modern computer techniques and three-dimensional models to show you exactly how your surgery will be approached.
+Guo, Trimble, Morton, Obenchain and utilize modern computer techniques and three-dimensional models to show you exactly how your surgery will be approached.
 Using comprehensive facial x-rays and computer video imaging, we can show you how your bite will be improved and even give you an idea of how you’ll look after surgery.
 This helps you understand the surgical process and the extent of the treatment prescribed.
 Our goal is to help you understand the benefits of orthognathic surgery.